Sreya-E-P/Future-Ready-Talent-/README.md

 # Abstract
 This Project is very easy to implement.I have created a website just from an Image.This is a hospital website.It is unresponsive.
 This Idea can be used when we want a draft overview of a website Or creating an unresponsive website.I have created a website using azure app services.Added my image onto it by using container modified existing code.Added a healthbot in it which is trained to handle many scenarios.Created a SQL database and server for this website

+#FAQ regarding this Project
+Q Why appservices?
+Ans-Inorder to create a mini hospital website within short span of time.
+Q Why Container?
+Ans-To access image using which I have to create a website.
+Q Why HealthBot?
+Ans-Inorder to console users who are visiting this website and to provide them relief Q Why SQL database and Server?
+Ans-To store datas

 # Resources Used
 App Services,Containers,Health Bot,SQL database,SQL Server
 # Links